-G UIDING PRINCIPLES OF THE COMPENSATION SYSTEM 2020+ Link to strategy The Compensation System 2020+ for the Management Board members promotes the execution of the company's global strategy.
-Alignment with shareholders' interests With the aim of achieving sustainable and profitable growth, the Compensation System 2020+ is aligned with shareholders' interests.
+GUIDING PRINCIPLES OF THE COMPENSATION SYSTEM 2020+ The Compensation System 2020+ for the Management Board members promotes the execution Link to strategy of the company's global strategy.
+Alignment with With the aim of achieving sustainable and profitable growth, the Compensation System 2020+ is aligned with shareholders' interests shareholders' interests.
 Feedback from many investors has been considered in the design of the system.
 Simplified structure The Compensation System 2020+ is simply structured and easy to understand.
-Long-term focus The compensation components and the long-term oriented compensation structure promote long-term and sustainable value creation.
-Reward financial performance & sustainability The applied performance targets reflect the business strategy and ensure the Company's strong commitment towards environmental, social and governance aspects (ESG).
-Collaboration across operating segments Depending on the Management Board member's function, both regional and global performance targets are applied for the members of the Management Board.
-By measuring predominantly on a global basis, a close collaboration across the Company's operating segments is promoted.
-Good corporate governance The Compensation System 2020+ is designed to comply with the recommendations set forth in the German Corporate Governance Code in the version dated December 16, 2019.
+The compensation components and the long-term oriented compensation structure Long-term focus promote long-term and sustainable value creation.
+Reward financial The applied performance targets reflect the business strategy and ensure the Company's performance & sustainability strong commitment towards environmental, social and governance aspects (ESG).
+Depending on the Management Board member's function, both regional and global performance targets Collaboration across operating are applied for the members of the Management Board.
+By measuring predominantly on a global basis, segments a close collaboration across the Company's operating segments is promoted.
+Good corporate The Compensation System 2020+ is designed to comply with the recommendations set forth governance in the German Corporate Governance Code in the version dated December 16, 2019.
 Best market practice The design of the Compensation System 2020+ is based on current best market practice.